USF-HII/usf-hii.github.io/pages/hii-rc/faq.md

 **CIRCE** is the acronym for the "Central Instructional and Research Computing Environment" provided by [Research Computing](http://www.usf.edu/it/research-computing/) at the University of South Florida.

-**CIRCE** is a general-purpose high-performance computing environment offering high-scale computation to faculty, staff, and partners of USF.
+**CIRCE** is a general purpose, high-scale computing environment providing resources to faculty, staff, and partners of USF to conduct research.

 The HII/RC Cluster is a special segment of **CIRCE** combining computational and storage systems via HII grants integrated into the overall **CIRCE** environment